knicklabs/knicklabs/README.md

 ### ⚡ Fun fact...

 I used to play in a metal band.
-It was semi-serious but nothing came from it other than good times and a whole in my wallet.
+It was semi-serious but nothing came from it other than good times and a hole in my wallet.
 We did once get to play a show with Alexisonfire (in their early days).
 We also got to play a show with Voivod (in their latter days).